Frequently Asked Questions

 11. Why is the handle so large and bulky?

-A fourth reason is that the hand must slide easily to a new grip depending on the new order of the dogs after untangling.
+4. A fourth reason is that the hand must slide easily to a new grip depending on the new order of the dogs after untangling.
 This smooth sliding works better with a larger handle.
-Padding on the grips was considered and tested but it wears down fast as the hand slides from grip to grip so often.
+Padding or tape on the grips was tested but it wears down fast as the hand slides from grip to grip so often.
 Padding also interferes with this smooth sliding motion of the hand.
+However some users informed us that they did add tennis racket or hockey stick tape to each grip as they found the handle too slippery.

 12. What can the UTurn 3-dog handle do for me?